Coconut Cream Cake

 *Spoon & Sweep method: Use a spoon to fill measuring cup with flour until required amount is obtained.
 Scooping measuring cup directly into flour bag will firmly pack flour resulting in too much flour required for recipe.

 - Preheat oven to 325°F. Grease and flour a Bundt pan.

-- Alternating, add in flour mixture and cream of coconut, starting and ending with flour.
-Add flour in three additions.
+- Alternating, add flour mixture and cream of coconut, starting and ending with flour.
+Add flour in 3 additions.
 Mix just until combined.
 Stir in coconut.

-- Pour into prepared pan and bake for 65 minutes or so, or until a toothpick inserted in the middle comes out clean, or with a few crumbs.
+- Pour into prepared pan and bake for 65 minutes, or until a toothpick inserted in the middle comes out clean.
 Place on a wire cooling rack for 5-10 minutes.
 Place the wire rack face down on top of the exposed part of the Bundt cake.
 Flip over and let it rest for a minute.
 Gently remove the pan.
 Let cool completely.

 - Once cake is cooled, make the frosting.
 Beat cream cheese and butter together until well combined.
-On low speed, add in confectioner’s sugar, milk, vanilla extract, and salt.
+On low speed, add in powdered sugar, milk, vanilla extract, and salt.
 Once combined, increase speed to medium/medium-high and beat until combined and thick.
-Adjust consistency by adding more milk or confectioner’s sugar as needed.
+Adjust consistency by adding more milk or powdered sugar as needed.

 - Spoon mixture into a piping bag or large ziptop bag.
 Snip off corner or tip, and pipe over cooled cake.
 Top with shredded coconut and sprinkles, if desired.

 NOTE: You can find Cream of Coconut in the drink mixture section of the store.
 Do not substitute coconut milk or coconut water.